dl-solarity/hardhat-migrate/README.md

 import "@dlsl/hardhat-migrate";
 ```

-> **Important**
+> **Important**.

-Also, it is mandatory to use following requires in `hardhat.config.ts`,
+The following requirements in `hardhat.config.ts` are necessary as well,
-because those plugins are needed to write migration files
+as these plugins are used while working with migration files.

-See the #How_it_works section to see the example of the migration.

 ```js
 require("@nomiclabs/hardhat-web3");